 Once you have generated your PDF file, this page will walk you through the steps to print the PDF to the Windows printer of your choice.

-The advantage of this approach is that when you create a PDF, you have probably eliminated all of your worries since PDF is a problem-free media that is well understood.
+The advantage of this approach is that when you create a PDF, you probably eliminate all of your worries since PDF is a problem-free media that is well understood.
 The disadvantage would be that it is a few more steps to prepare the command line for printing the PDF.